Abeeekoala/IAC-Team-12/personal statements/Abraham.md

 cd tb/F1_Light
 bash -x ./doit_F1.sh
 ```
-### Relavent Commit
+### Relevant Commit
 - [MMIO FSM + F1 light on vbuddy](https://github.com/Abeeekoala/IAC-Team-12/commit/2e89862b8989782025f32211b6051a7f951e628d#diff-86fa51c0cb8f46be970cb7ec76d0e58aeafb3fa9223d0ebd0ad5722b51f0fbb7R6)

 # Reflections
 Throughout the project, I focused on designing, integrating, debugging, and creating testbenches for individual components as well as the overall top-level module.
 This experience was invaluable because it allowed me to see how my designs behaved in a practical setting, and it forced me to identify and correct flaws through rigorous verification and debugging processes.
-By overcoming these challenges, I not only deepened my understanding of various RISC-V implementations but also gained experience in building them in system verilog.
+By overcoming these challenges, I not only deepened my understanding of various RISC-V implementations but also gained experience in building them in System Verilog.

 If time had permitted, I would have liked to analyze the cache hit rate and compare performance against a hierarchical cache structure incorporating both L1 and L2 caches.
 That was the reason behind outputting hit as a output for the `top`.
 Such an investigation could provide insights into performance improvements and further optimization opportunities.